colindean/talks/document_workflow/document_workflow.md

 ::: notes

-Our leadership was very impressed not only with the document we produced, but also the system.
+Our leadership was quite impressed not only with the document we produced, but also the system.

 We've since expanded its use to other teams, including